Bioidentical hormone replacement therapy for men: Science, safety, and real-world results

 Bioidentical hormone replacement therapy for men usually means testosterone replacement therapy using hormones that are chemically identical to the testosterone your body makes.
 “Bioidentical” means the molecule has the exact same structure as natural human testosterone.
 Almost all FDA-approved testosterone products already meet this definition.[1]

 Bioidentical hormone replacement therapy for men aims to restore testosterone into a healthy range when a clear deficiency is documented and symptoms are affecting quality of life.
-Large guidelines from the American Urological Association (AUA) and the Endocrine Society recommend treatment mainly for symptomatic men with reliably low levels, not just for “optimization” or anti-aging alone.[1]
+According to the 2018 American Urological Association (AUA) guideline and the 2018 Endocrine Society guideline, treatment is intended mainly for symptomatic men with reliably low levels, not just for “optimization” or anti-aging alone.[1]
+[2]

 How it works